 - Honor both God and country during your Sunday service – include patriotic music, prayers, and liturgies during worship, invite servicemen and women to wear their uniforms to worship, ask community leaders to lead the congregation in prayer, or incorporate a special time of prayer for our country and its leaders.

-July 4th events often slide under the radar when it comes to licensing for music: Patriotic celebrations.
-Here are four important facts to consider:
+It’s hard to imagine any of these programs without music, but it’s important to make sure you’re covered with the right copyright licenses.
+July 4th events often slide under the radar when it comes to licensing for music, but here are four important facts to consider:

 1) Special holiday events, like your July 4th events, are not considered a religious service and therefore do not qualify under the U.S. Copyright Law Religious Service Exemption.

 About Christian Copyright Solutions: CCS’s quest is to help churches and Christian ministries “do music right.”
 CCS is an expert on church music copyrights and our primary focus is providing licensing and clear educational resources to churches, as well as representation, administration and advocacy for copyright owners.
-Follow us on Twitter, Facebook and Youtube.
+Follow us on Twitter, Facebook, and Youtube.
 The information contained herein is for informational purposes only, and is not legal advice or a substitute for legal counsel.